 The Children’s Internet Protection Act (CIPA) enacted in 2000 requires web content filtration and monitoring the online activities of minors.
 Filtration is defined as: blocking inappropriate content.
 The District utilizes filtering software or other technologies to prevent students from accessing visual depictions that are (1) obscene, (2) pornographic, or (3) harmful to minors.
 These measures filter online access both in district and on the District owned devices that travel home with students.
 Monitoring is defined as requiring supervision, not technical measures.
 Instructional staff are instructed to and shall actively supervise their students when they are using any form of technology.

 The safety of our staff and students is of the upmost importance to the District.
 While our intent is to insure their safety, users may find ways to access objectionable material.
-Although the District takes measures to prevent this, all parties need to be aware that this is possible.
-The use of anonymous proxies, or other measures, to get around the content filter is strictly prohibited and will be considered a violation of this policy.
+The District takes measures to prevent this, all parties need to be aware that this is possible.
+The use of anonymous proxies, or other measures, to get around the content filter is strictly prohibited is a violation of this policy.

 Students in grades K-12 will be provided age appropriate instruction about Digital Fluency, including but not limited to Internet safety, appropriate online behavior, and cyberbullying.
 082323.AP.1